amrit03b/CCBaazar/README.md

 # Carbon Baazar

 This project is a decentralized platform where companies can buy and sell carbon credits.
 The smart contract for this project is written in Solidity and deployed on the Avalanche Fuji Testnet.
 The front-end is built using React.js, Node.js, and Thirdweb.
+Contract Address = 0xd270ad6eE43BaE57e2E8936a665d570ED691fb53.

 ## Table of Contents